Finely tuned models sacrifice explanatory depth: Introduction

 There are two types of theories in which we will be interested, that reflect a broad range of physical settings.
 The first type encompasses dynamical theories.
 Such theories can be characterized by (i) equations of motion for dynamical variables and (ii) free parameters, whose values are not fixed by the theory, but which need to be fixed in order to yield agreement with observations.
-Such free parameters typically come in two varieties: first, as initial conditions for the dynamical variables mentioned in (i) and secondly, as `constants', that do not explicitly refer to the dynamical variables.
+Such free parameters typically come in two varieties: first, as initial conditions for the dynamical variables mentioned in (i) and secondly, as `constants', which do not explicitly refer to the dynamical variables.
 In principle, the sensitivity of observables described by such a theory can be due to any combination of (i) and (ii).
-Our focus will be on sensitivity that arises due to (counterfactual) values of the free parameters as specified in (ii).
+Our focus will be on sensitivity that arises due to free parameters as specified in (ii).
 Our formalism also applies to a second type of scenario encountered in the physical sciences.
 In particular, it applies to those scenarios in which established theoretical frameworks have yet to be developed but where there exist phenomenological characterizations of data.
-In such scenarios one can again identify salient observables, and our interest is in the sensitivity of these observables to (counterfactual) values of parameters in such phenomenological models.
-In what follows (and given what we have just described) we will not need to make much of the distinction between theories and models, and so for the sake of generality we shall refer primarily to ``models''.
-(A more precise description of the types of settings in which we are interested appears in Sec.~\ref{SEC:Explanation}.)
+In such scenarios one can again identify salient observables, and our interest is in the sensitivity of these observables to values of parameters in such phenomenological models.\footnote{In what follows (and given what we have just described) we will not need to make much of the distinction between theories and models, and so for the sake of generality we shall refer primarily to ``models'' (though we will revert to using ``theories'' in places where it is more natural to do so, such as in Sec.~\ref{SEC:PertinentSettings}).} (See Secs.~\ref{SEC:Explanation} and~\ref{SEC:PertinentSettings} for a more complete description of the types of settings in which we are interested.)